Jackson-Davis leads No. 10 Indiana past No. 18 UNC, 77-65 | Federal News Network

 BIG PICTURE

-North Carolina: Last year’s national runner-up hasn’t lived up to expectations over the last week.
+North Carolina: The Tar Heels haven’t lived up to expectations over the last week.
 Is it injuries?
 Could it be the grueling schedule?
 Whatever the explanation, this team is too talented to have lost three straight.
-Coach Hubert Davis needs to find a solution before Atlantic Coast Conference play begins in earnest.
+Davis needs to find a solution before Atlantic Coast Conference play begins in earnest.

 EARLY ARRIVALS